nodejs/loaders/doc/design/proposal-synchronous-hooks.md

 It's common for users of existing CJS hooks to wipe the `require.cache` in their tests.
 Some tools may also update the `require.cache` for use cases like hot module replacement.
 This should probably be invented as a separate API to manipulate the cache (both the CJS and the ESM one).

+### Locking the module hooks

+To prevent accidental mistakes or to aid analysis of the dependency, it may be helpful to provide an API that stops further module hook registration after its invocation.